wgseligman/GramsSim/GramsG4/README.md

 Some things to consider:

    - You can speed up the simulation considerably by turning on multi-threaded running.
 To do this, supply the number of threads to use via the `-t` or `--nthreads` option; e.g.,

-      `./gramsg4 --nthreads 4`
+         ./gramsg4 --nthreads 4

      will run with 4 simultaneous threads.
-The potential disadvantage of this is that the information in the output ntuples will *not* be in ascending order.
+The potential disadvantage of this is that the information in the output ntuples will *not* be in ascending order; while all the rows associated with a particular event will be adjacent to each other, the events will be written in a random order to the output ntuple.

-   - If you are running multiple jobs to generate events, by default they'll all run with the same random number seed;
-   i.e., in the options XML file there is a parameter `rngseed` which is set to -1 by default.
+   - If you are running multiple jobs to generate events, by default they'll all run with the same random number seed;i.e., in the options XML file there is a parameter `rngseed` which is set to -1 by default.
 To generate a different set of events for each job, you will want to vary the seed for each job.

       For example, if the job has a unique process ID in the variable `${Process}`, then you probably want something like this:

-      `./gramsg4 --rngseed ${Process}`
+         ./gramsg4 --rngseed ${Process}

 ## Physics lists and how to extend them